-In this section, you may find the most useful and comprehensible information about the TA tools: candlesticks, patterns, indicators and tools.
-Understanding of the logics and instruments of TA can give you a lot of benefits on the market.
+In this section of our educational materials, you will find the most useful and comprehensible information about the TA tools.
+You will find out more about trends and will learn how to use technical indicators.
+Understanding of the logics and instruments of TA is a key to successful trading.

 Other articles in this section